Letters: My child is ill from long Covid – we cannot abolish social distancing

 Yes, most children have mild symptoms from Covid.
 It is what happens weeks, or sometimes months later that is very worrying.

 We had a very mild version of the virus in the family.
-So mild in fact that we didn’t know we had had it until antibody tests confirmed it later.
-Six weeks after infection our daughter developed Covid, she developed a range of serious symptoms that are still there 15 months later, and chronic every day.
+So mild, in fact, that we didn’t know we had had it until antibody tests confirmed it later.
+Six weeks after our daughter developed Covid, she developed a range of serious symptoms that are still there 15 months later, and chronic every day.
 She suffers from tachycardia, unstable blood pressure, extreme nausea, headaches, visual disturbances, hair loss, skin rash, muscle and joint aches and breathlessness, amongst other things.

-She has been diagnosed with long Covid and post-covid autonomic dysfunction.
+She has been diagnosed with long Covid and post-Covid autonomic dysfunction.
 Her doctors can do nothing but try to support her through the symptoms and none of them can say when or if she will get better.

-She is one of many thousands of children affected in this way, in fact, ONS has reported around 8 per cent of infected children develop this condition after Covid.
-T
+She is one of many thousands of children affected in this way.
+In fact, the Office for National Statistics has reported around 8 per cent of infected children develop this condition after Covid.

-The actual number is likely significantly higher as ONS only count cases that have had a positive PCR test, not cases confirmed by antigen testing.
+The actual number is likely significantly higher as the ONS only count cases that have had a positive PCR test, not cases confirmed by antigen testing.
 Considering the tsunami of child Covid cases we are about to see, the number of children who will find themselves in our daughter's position will be staggering.
-Our daughter's education has been severely affected during this time, her attendance is approx 30 per cent over the last year and she has only been able to achieve that by using a wheelchair.
+Our daughter's education has been severely affected during this time – her attendance rate has been approximately 30 per cent over the past year and she has only been able to achieve that by using a wheelchair.

 She used to be a competitive gymnast before she got ill, now she struggles to get up the stairs.
 This virus has ruined her life.

-With what right does our government have to play Russian roulette with children's health?
+What right does our government have to play Russian roulette with children's health?
 When will the voices of the children who are sick long term be heard?
-How can we willingly expose our children, the most precious things we have and the future of this country, to a virus of which the long term effects are completely unknown?
+How can we willingly expose our children, the most precious things we have and the future of this country, to a virus of which the long-term effects are completely unknown?

-As a community, parents of long Covid kids are utterly terrified and cannot quite believe what is about to happen.
+As a community, parents of long-Covid kids are utterly terrified and cannot quite believe what is about to happen.

 We can start by giving access to vaccines for children over 12 right now, to protect them before the autumn term starts.
-We must also keep face coverings in secondary schools, and continue testing children on a weekly basis, plus increase ventilation in classrooms and install CO2 monitors.
+We must also keep face coverings in secondary schools and continue testing children on a weekly basis, plus increase ventilation in classrooms and install CO2 monitors.

 We must do everything we can to avoid our children getting infected in the first place.
 Anything else is a breach of their human rights.

-Marie Sherman
+Marie Sherman Berkshire

 Paying fines